JeffersonQin/gyrojeff.top/posts/2022/3/SJTU-SPEIT-OJ-010-Huffman-Encoding-霍夫曼树.md

 ### Input

-The first line contains the integerNas described.
+The first line contains the integer N as described.

 The second line contains `N` characters which is the string content.
 The line is ended with `\n`